Carol Blood: 2023 session

 Blood currently serves on the business and labor, urban affairs, and judiciary committees.

 Blood has introduced legislation to ratify the "Child Labor Amendment", which is a federal constitutional amendment that gives Congress the power to regulate child labor.
 The amendment was successfully proposed by Congress in 1924 and ratified by 28 states over the course of 12 years.
 However, the amendment died out, and has not been ratified by the 38 states needed - but the amendment had no time limit, so it is still on the books as a proposed amendment.
 Nebraska never ratified the amendment, nor did it ever reject it.

 2022 gubernatorial race

 On August 2, 2021, the Lincoln Journal Star reported that she was considering running in the 2022 Nebraska gubernatorial election.
 On September 13, 2021, she formally announced her candidacy for the Democratic nomination for Governor of Nebraska in the 2022 Nebraska gubernatorial election.

 In the May 10 primary, she defeated Roy Harris and became the Democratic nominee.
 On November 8, 2022, she lost to Republican gubernatorial nominee Jim Pillen, 59% to 36%.
 Her running-mate and nominee for lieutenant governor was former state senator and Nebraskan rancher Al Davis.

 Personal life

-Blood currently lives in Bellevue with her husband, Joe.
-They have three children and eleven grandchildren.
+Blood lives in Bellevue with her husband, Joe.
+They have three children and twelve grandchildren.